tc39/notes/es6/2015-05/may-27.md

 WH: Efficient and precise standard math libraries do a large amount of bit-banging.
 They can't be implemented efficiently in userland ECMAScript code using just +, -, /, etc. They need additional primitives.

-DG: We can do everything we need with the existing math primitives in ECMAScript.
+DGN: We can do everything we need with the existing math primitives in ECMAScript.
 It'd be nice to add a few things, like reinterpret cast, but we can do that with typed arrays if needed.